NolanRangel/General-Store/README.md

 Admin users can Create, Edit and Delete products within a seperate Admin dashboard.
 They can also update order status for individual orders.

-I built the General-store using the MERN stack [MongoDB, Express, React, Node.js].
-In order to make the application scaleable I used Redux to manage global state and JSON web token to create a saecure user experience.

 Features: